 “I am here today because, just over two months ago, on July 19, we let our customers down,” Meyers said.

 The CrowdStrike update triggered problems for Microsoft users across the globe.
-No business suffered as greatly as Atlanta-based Delta Air Lines, which suffered a dayslong meltdown of its operations that led passengers stranded at airports across the world.
+No business suffered as greatly as Atlanta-based Delta Air Lines, which suffered a dayslong meltdown of its operations that left passengers stranded at airports across the world.
 Delta, which has said it suffered a loss of more than $500 million from the incident, has hired outside attorneys and has threatened to seek legal claims.

-CrowdStrike, meanwhile, has apologized to Delta, but has said it “strongly rejects any allegation that it was grossly negligent or committed willful misconduct.”
+CrowdStrike, meanwhile, has apologized to Delta but has said it “strongly rejects any allegation that it was grossly negligent or committed willful misconduct.”

 The company also alleged Delta has contributed to a misleading narrative that CrowdStrike is responsible for Delta’s IT decisions and response to the outage.

-Texas-based CrowdStrike is a network security provider that protects major companies from cyberattacks and security breeches.
+Texas-based CrowdStrike is a network security provider that protects major companies from cyberattacks and security breaches.
 It produces the type of software that continuously runs on every workstation within a company and detects abnormal behavior, according to Stanford computer science expert Zakir Durumeric.

 Here’s what happened in July: a security update pushed by CrowdStrike resulted in global outages of Microsoft products.
 The operating systems of about 8.5 million Windows users crashed, displaying Microsoft’s so-called “blue screen of death.”